Agency SOPs That Actually Get Used (Not Filed)

 - Account setup (project management tools, communication channels)

-- Kickoff meeting agenda
+- Kickoff meeting agenda and who runs it

 Example SOP: Client Onboarding (Web Design)